Permafrost/Tundra/README.md

   Defaults to [UTF-8].
 * `$encoding.output` is an optional character set to use when the `$mode.output` selected is bytes or stream.
 Defaults to [UTF-8].
+* `$validate.input?` is an optional boolean flag which when true will validate the input content against the appropriate schema, and throw an exception if the content is invalid.
+Defaults to false.
+* `$validate.output?` is an optional boolean flag which when true will validate the output content against the given `$schema.output`, and throw an exception if the content is invalid.
+Defaults to false.
 * `$mode.output` is an optional choice of stream, bytes, or string, which determines the type of `$content` object returned.
   Defaults to stream.